 Conflicting studies

-• The “Old House Whisper” John Cole and Eleanor Bailey studied the house, and wrote that the earliest part was a one over one room “half house” structure built for Joseph Gould about 1712 at the time of his marriage to Priscilla Perkins.
-Cole observed a reused summer beam in the basement, and believes the house was expanded to the west and in the rear around 1751 at the marriage of Joseph Gould 2 to Elizabeth Emerson.
-He does not, however, reconcile the preponderance of First Period (pre-1725) architecture throughout the house with mid-18th Century.
+The “Old House Whisper” John Cole and Eleanor Bailey studied the house and wrote that the earliest part was an over-room “half house” structure built for Joseph Gould about 1712 at the time of his marriage to Priscilla Perkins.
+Cole observed a reused summer beam in the basement and believes the house was expanded to the west and in the rear around 1751 at the marriage of Joseph Gould 2 to Elizabeth Emerson.
+He does not, however, reconcile the preponderance of First Period (pre-1725) architecture throughout the house with the mid-18th Century.

 Rear, Capt.
 Joseph Gould house.
 The left side in this photo is believed to be the older half.